Esen Buqa–Ayurbarwada war: Background

-The war
+War

 The element of surprise, however, was lost when a Chaghadaid official defected to Tughaji's camp and revealed the plan.
 Tughaji withdrew his troops to beyond the Irtysh, then defeated Esen Buqa's troops in the spring of 1314.
 The magnitude of the defeat was such that Esen Buqa sought peace, claiming to the Yuan court that Tughaji had moved to attack first.
 Chunqur, a son of Tughaji, convinced the Chagatai khan that none of the Yuan troops besides Tughaji's would move against him if he attacked again.
 Tughaji, however, again kept Esen Buqa's troops from victory.
 The Yuan Emperor Ayurbarwada, growing impatient with Esen Buqa, ordered all of the garrisons to invade the Chagatai realm.
 Hami was conquered soon afterwards.

 After his failure, Esen Buqa warned Ozbeg Khan that the Yuan emperor Ayurbarwada would replace him with another from the House of Jochi in 1315.
 This testimony was never corroborated with any evidence.
 Ozbeg was suggested not to believe it by one of his vizirs and he therefore refused to help Esen Buqa.

 In an attempt to make up for some of his losses, Esen Buqa dispatched his brother Kebek with a large force to attack Khorasan, a part of the Ilkhanate, sometime after 1315.
 Before that, the Ilkhan Öljaitü drove out the Qaraunas of Dawud Khoja, son of Qutlugh Khwaja from Afghanistan.
 The invasion of the Ilkhanate was initially successful.
 Kebek and Yasa'ur defeated Öljaitü's army at the Murgab River and advanced to Herat.
 But it turned sour when news reached the army that Talas and the pasture of Issyk Kül had been captured by Yuan forces under the Kipchak commander Chongur.
 Many of the Chaghadaid troops' families had been located there, and, already tired of campaigning, they fled back home.
 The defection of a Yuan contender, Khutughtu, to Esen Buqa's side did little to improve the situation.
 Around this time Yasa'ur defected to Öljeitü and engaged in battle with Kebek's troops.
 The Yuan army crushed Esen Buqa's resistance and plundered his winter quarters on the Issyk Kul as well as his summer residence in Talas.
 The disaster was completed when prince Tore Temür deserted to the Yuan.

 Only after Esen Buqa's death in 1318, his brother and successor Kebek mitigated the situation with the Yuan and the Ilkhanate.
 He enjoyed peaceful relations with the Yuan despite Ayurbarwada's reestablishment of nominal authority in Turfanistan.
 This allowed peace to prosper again in the region.